kane50613/github-as-a-blog/README.md

 GitHub issues is designed for issue tracking, with a lot of features that are not necessary for blogging.
 GaaB provides a clean and minimalistic interface for reading and writing blog posts.

+With the powerful WYSIWYG editor [novel](https://novel.sh/), users can write blog posts with ease and preview the content in real-time.

 ### Customization

 The website is made with Next.js and [shadcn/ui](https://ui.shadcn.com/) components, which means that you can easily customize the website by forking the repository and modifying the components.